NetEase Inc. (NTES) vs. Its Peers: A Comparison

 Macquarie gave a rating of “Outperform” to NTES, setting the target price at $129 in the report published on July 05th of the previous year.

-During the last 5 trading sessions, NTES rose by +7.93%, which changed the moving average for the period of 200-days by -10.45% in comparison to the 20-day moving average, which settled at $85.00.
-In addition, NetEase Inc. saw 15.38% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, NTES fell by -3.57%, which changed the moving average for the period of 200-days by -14.64% in comparison to the 20-day moving average, which settled at $84.07.
+In addition, NetEase Inc. saw 14.04% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for NTES